muratk5n/thirdwave/en/README.md

 RFK was ok on some left issues, but fell short...
 Supported the war in Vietnam in the beginning, and promised to send 50 fighter jets to Israel if elected president.
-That's why that Palestenian assasin was radicalized and shot him literally one year after the Six-Day War.
+That's why that Palestenian assassin was radicalized and shot him literally one year after the Six-Day War.
 Why support the civil right movement but be ok with Palestenians getting bombed go bits??
 Half-assed left - the perennial problem of